project-allocator/project-allocator/README.md

 ./scripts/setup_prod.sh
 ```

-and when it prompts "Do you already have a Wayfinder workspace (yes/no)?", type "no" to continue.
+When it prompts "Do you already have an empty Wayfinder workspace (y/n)?", type "y" to continue,
+and enter the name of the workspace you have just created.

 This will complete the following tasks for you:

-* Store the configuration of your Wayfinder application to this repository's GitHub variables.
+- Store the configuration of your Wayfinder application to this repository's GitHub variables.
-* Obtain a Wayfinder access token and store it in this repository's GitHub secrets.
+- Obtain a Wayfinder access token and store it in this repository's GitHub secrets.
-* Store the GitHub personal access token to Kubernetes secrets so that the Kubernetes cluster can pull your Docker images.
+- Store the GitHub personal access token to Kubernetes secrets so that the Kubernetes cluster can pull your Docker images.

 ### Manual Setup (Not Recommended)